adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 This code runs the makeTweet() function every 60 seconds ( 60,000 milliseconds).
 If you run the bot from your command line the bot will tweet a random number every minute.

 > Do not spam and post every few seconds or so.
 Twitter will block your app!
-But you can make new one again.

 #### Streaming Tweets